MolSSI/QCFractal/docs/source/index.rst

 variety of computational queue backends such as:

  - `Dask <http://dask.pydata.org/en/latest/docs.html>`_ - A graph-based workflow engine for laptops and small clusters.
- - `Fireworks <https://materialsproject.github.io/fireworks/>`_ - A asynchronus Mongo-based distributed queuing system.
+ - `Fireworks <https://materialsproject.github.io/fireworks/>`_ - A asynchronous Mongo-based distributed queuing system.

 Additional backends such as BOINC, Radical Pilot, and Balsam are under active consideration.